Igniting galaxy formation in the post-reionization universe: Abstract

 \section{Abstract}

 It is widely believed that the ultraviolet background produced during the epoch of reionization conspires against the formation of low-mass galaxies.
-Indeed, this mechanism is often invoked as a solution to the so-called `missing satellites problem.'
+Indeed, this mechanism is often invoked as part of the solution to the so-called `missing satellites problem.'
 In this paper we employ \texttt{FIREbox}, a large-volume cosmological simulation based on the Feedback In Realistic Environments (\texttt{FIRE-2}) physics model, to characterize the mechanisms governing galaxy ignition in the post-reionization era.
-By carefully matching recently-ignited halos (with stellar ages below $100$ Myr) to halos that failed to form any stars, we conclude that the presence of cold-dense gas and halo concentration help incite the process of galaxy formation.
+By carefully matching recently-ignited halos (with stellar ages below $100$ Myr at the time of selection) to halos that failed to form any stars, we conclude that the presence of cold-dense gas and halo concentration help incite the process of galaxy formation.
 Concretely, we find that $100\%$ of recently-ignited halos experience cold-dense gas enhancements relative to their matched failed counterparts.
 Likewise, approximately $83\%$ display enhancements in both cold-dense gas and Navarro-Frenk-White concentration ($c_{\rm NFW}$), while the remaining $\sim17\%$ exhibit enhanced cold-dense gas content and suppressed $c_{\rm NFW}$ values.
-Lastly, our simulation suggests that galaxy ignition can occur as late as $z=2$, potentially allowing us to observationally catch this process `in the act' in the forseeable future.
+Lastly, our simulation suggests that galaxy ignition can occur as late as $z=2$, potentially allowing us to observationally catch this process `in the act' in the { foreseeable} future.

 \keywords{galaxies --- formation --- galaxies --- star formation --- galaxies --- ISM --- galaxies --- halos --- cosmology --- large-scale structure of universe}